AionUi: One Free Desktop for Claude Code, OpenClaw & Hermes Agent

 Canvas

 Use "Canvas" to locate the part of the interfaces + open design workflow the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
-Anchor it to 8:08, where the video says: “offers for anyone already deep in the agent ecosystem.
-The model context”
+Anchor it to 7:18, where the video says: “first is parallel sessions.
+Inside Ion UI, you can run multiple agents at the same time, each operating with its own independent context.
+Claude code can be working through a code base refactor in one session while Open...”

 03